-- 1. For this to all work, the resources themselves should have the same names, just located at different places (for example: data/texture/high versus data/texture/low). - orxResource\Sync(const orxSTRING \zGroup); can be restricted to particular object groups if you wish.
+- 1. For this to all work, the resources themselves should have the same names, just located at different places (for example: data/texture/high versus data/texture/low). - orxResource_Sync(const orxSTRING zGroup); can be restricted to particular object groups if you wish. - orxResource_RemoveStorage(const orxSTRING zGroup, const orxSTRING zStorage) can optionally be restricted to both a particular resource group and a particular resource storage.